silnrsi/smith/README.md

 download and build the latest dependencies for the smith font build environment and install the smith python packages from the source dir.

+You need to install Docker: https://docs.docker.com/get-docker/ Windows users should also install Git4Windows and WSL2.

 The Dockerfile can take the following build arg:
   `ubuntuImage`: (default: "ubuntu:20.04")
     The base image to build on.
 This does not need to be an official Ubuntu